JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 	title="bla bla bla"
 	manifest="https://jcb.lunaimaging.com/luna/servlet/iiif/m/JCBMAPS~1~1~1314~115900932/manifest">

 And Spain really needed cinnamon.
 One eighteenth-century report estimated that two-thirds of the Dutch cinnamon exports from Sri Lanka to Europe was consumed by Spain and its colonies.[^ref22] It was still not enough.
 To supplement the supply of cinnamon, Spain embarked on a second strategy of producing cinnamon itself, from other _Cinnamomum_ species in the East Indies.
 Thus, plantations were created in the Philippines, planted with local species like _Cinnamomum burmanni_ (Nees & T.Nees) Blume and _Cinnamomum cebuense_ Kosterm.
-Cinnamon was used, for instance, as a flavoring ingredient in chocolate drinks, which were very popular in the Spanish Atlantic world.[^ref23]
+All this cinnamon was used, for instance, as a flavoring ingredient in chocolate drinks, which were very popular in the Spanish Atlantic world.[^ref23]
 <param ve-image
 	title="[No visualization here yet.]"
 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/480px-No_image_available.svg.png">

-A third, and most daring strategy to
+A third, and most daring strategy to get cinnamon, was to transplant the 'true'

 Cinnamon in the Spanish (Atlantic) world
 	 - Chocolate drink in Spanish Atlantic world